google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/memory-101.markdown

 ## Dominators

 Dominator objects are comprised of a tree structure because each object has exactly one dominator.
-A dominator of an object may lack direct references to an object it dominates, that is, the dominators tree is not a spanning tree of the graph.
+A dominator of an object may lack direct references to an object it dominates; that is, the dominator's tree is not a spanning tree of the graph.

 In the diagram below: